Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Introduction

-No lower bounds for $\Omega_L(n,k)$ exponential in $n$ appear to be known for the positive characteristic case when $n\!>\!k-1$.
+Also, Bertrand, Bihan, and Sottile proved the (tight) upper bound $Y_\R(n,2)\!\leq\!n+1$ in \cite{bbs}.
+The implied $\Omega$-constants above can be taken to be $1$.

-Most importantly, note that for the Archimedean case (resp.\ the characteristic $0$ non-Archimedean case), $\Omega_L(n,k)$ is bounded above by a polynomial in $n$ when $k$ is fixed (resp.\ a polynomial in $k$ when $n$ is fixed).
-Based on this asymmetry of upper bounds, the author posed the following conjecture (mildly paraphrased) at his March 20 Geometry Seminar talk at the Courant Institute in March 2007. \begin{localconj} \mbox{}\\ There are absolute constants $C_2\!>\!C_1\!>\!0$ such that, for any local field $L$ of characteristic $0$, and any $n,k\!\geq\!2$, we have $(n+k-1)^{C_1\min\{n,k-1\}}\leq\Omega_L(n,k)\leq (n+k-1)^{C_2\min\{n,k-1\}}$. \end{localconj}
+Most importantly, note that for the Archimedean case (resp.\ the $p$-adic rational case with $p\!\geq\!3$), $Y_L(n,k)$ is bounded from above by a polynomial in $n$ when $k$ is fixed (resp.\ a polynomial in $k$ when $n$ is fixed).
+Based on this asymmetry of upper bounds, the second author posed the following conjecture (mildly paraphrased) at his March 20 Geometry Seminar talk at the Courant Institute in March 2007. \begin{localconj} \mbox{}\\ There are absolute constants $C_2\!\geq\!C_1\!>\!0$ such that, for any $L\!\in\!\{\C,\R,\Q_3,\Q_5,\ldots\}$ and any $n,k\!\geq\!2$, we have $(n+k-1)^{C_1\min\{n,k-1\}}\leq Y_L(n,k)\leq (n+k-1)^{C_2\min\{n,k-1\}}$. \end{localconj} \begin{rem} Should the Local Fewnomial Conjecture be true, it is likely that similar bounds can be asserted for the number of roots counting multiplicity, in the characteristic zero case.
+This is already known for $(L,n)\!=\!(\R,1)$ \cite{wang}, and \cite{lenstra,amd} provide evidence for the $p$-adic rational case.
+Note, however, that the equality $(x_1+1)^{q^m+1} \!=\!x^{q^m+1}_1+x^{q^m}_1+x_1+1$ over $\F_q$ (as observed in \cite{poonen}) tells us that for $L$ of positive characteristic it is impossible to count roots over $L^*$ --- {\em with multiplicity} --- solely as a function of $n$, $k$, and $L$. \dia \end{rem}

 Theorem \ref{thm:big} thus reveals the lower bound of the Local Fewnomial Conjecture to be true (with $C_1\!=\!1$) for the special case $k\!=\!2$.
-From our table above we also see that the upper bound from the Local Fewnomial Conjecture holds for $n\!\leq\!k-1$ (at least for $C_2\!\geq\!6$), in the characteristic $0$ non-Archimedean setting.
-We intend for our techniques here to be a first step toward establishing the Local Fewnomial Conjecture for $n\!>\!k-1$ in the characteristic $0$ non-Archimedean setting.
+From our table above we also see that the upper bound from the Local Fewnomial Conjecture holds for $n\!\leq\!k-1$ (at least for $C_2\!\geq\!7$), in the $p$-adic rational setting.
+We intend for our techniques here to be a first step toward establishing the Local Fewnomial Conjecture for $n\!>\!k-1$ in the $p$-adic rational setting.

-\begin{rem} While the maximal number of roots in $\Csn$ of an $n\times n$ $(n+k)$-nomial system $F$ over $\C$ is an unbounded function of $n$ and $k$, it is in fact the case that $\Omega_\C(n,k)$ admits a $2^{O((n+k)^2)}n^{O(n+k)}$ upper bound.
-This is because Khovanski's {\em Theorem on Complex Fewnomials} gives finite (and explicit) lower and upper bounds on the number of roots $F$ in any angular